Bonn-Consulting-UG/web-components/README.md

 - [ ] Steps event handling ??? and type referencing
 - [ ] skipLibCheck in TS Config skips all Typechecking in Libarys
-- [ ] Vscode/typescript linting buggs on combobox file ?? has no problem compiling but seems to be an expected token
-- [ ] Refactor Tabs
 - [ ] Look into SSR WebComponents
-- [ ] Rename Components file to the compoents name instead -> Readability in Editor

 ### Completed

 - [x] Dialog (Currently opens but doesnt close ? overlay provider ?)
 - [x] Switch import breaks Build/TS
+- [x] Add Storybook for each component
+- [x] Refactor Tabs
+- [x] Vscode/typescript linting buggs on combobox file ?? has no problem compiling but seems to be an expected token
+- [x] Rename Components file to the compoents name instead -> Readability in Editor

 ## Components Wrapped